Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazil's Bolsa Fam ilia Dataset

 \section{The Brazil's Bolsa Fam\'ilia Dataset}

-We analyze the Brazilian Bolsa Fam\'ilia program using a subset of the 100 Million Brazilian Cohort, including the $N=147\,399$ families who registered in CadUnico in $2007-08$ for the first time and have a monthly per capita household income in $2008$ not greater than $300$ BRL\footnote{We chose the limit of $300$ BRL because some bumping in the distribution of the running variable was observed above $300$ BRL, possibly due to salaries being determined by state contracts.
-Excluding observations above $300$ BRL allows us to ease model convergences and improve results stability.
-We have nevertheless conducted the analysis also using all the data as a robustness check.
-In this analysis very few units, around $150 (0,19\%)$, are included in $\mathcal{U}_{s_{0}}$ with per capita household income larger than $300$ BRL and results lead to the same substantive conclusions.
-See appendix for details.}.
-The 100 Million Brazilian Cohort is a large-scale linked cohort that aims to evaluate the impact of Bolsa Fam\'ilia and other social programs on health outcomes in Brazil \citep{Barreto2019TheCF}.
-For the analysis of the BF program, it linked data from: i) the Brazilian National Registry for Social Programs Cadastro Único (CadUnico), which included sociodemographic variables for the head of family, household living conditions, and per capita income; ii) the BF program Payroll Database, which included information on BF payments and verified conditions; iii) the Brazilian Notifiable Disease Registry (SINAN), which included health outcome data.
-CadUnico and BF program data sets were deterministically linked using the Social Identification Number, whereas the SINAN data set was linked using the CIDACS-RL tool (https://gitHub.com/gcgbarbosa/cidacs-rl), which performs a two-step deterministic and probabilistic linkage based on 5 individual-level identifiers.
-In the first step, entries were deterministically linked.
-In the second step, entries that were not linked deterministically were then linked based on a similarity score \citep{pita2018accuracy, ali2019administrative}.
+We analyze the Brazilian Bolsa Fam\'ilia program using a subset of the 100 Million Brazilian Cohort, including the $N=147\,399$ families who registered in CadUnico in $2007-08$ for the first time and have a monthly per capita household income in $2008$ not greater than $300$ BRL\footnote{We chose the limit of $300$ BRL because some bumping in the distribution of the forcing variable was observed above $300$ BRL, possibly due to salaries being determined by state contracts.
+Excluding observations above $300$ BRL allows us to ease model convergences and improve the stability of results.
+Nevertheless, we have also conducted the analysis using all the data as a robustness check.
+In this analysis, very few units, around $150 (0.19\%)$, with per capita household income larger than $300$ BRL are included in the subpopulation denoted $\mathcal{U}_{s_{0}}$ and results (available on request to the authors) lead to the same substantive conclusions.}.
+See Section~A.2 in the e-Appendix for some details on the 100 Million Brazilian Cohort.